-A team of three fighters is formed, and the match that takes place between these teams of three fighters is known as a trio fight.
+A team of three fighters is formed, and fights which take place between these teams of three fighters is known as a trio fight.

 A team consists of three fighters.
 A fighter may not belong to multiple teams in the same tournament.
-If one or more members in the same team cannot continue to participate in the tournament for any reason, such as being absent or disqualified, the team will have to drop from that tournament.
+If one or more members in the same team cannot continue to participate in the tournament, the team will have to drop from that tournament.